Zed-Kun/functionalInterfaces/README.md

 # Functional Interfaces
-Example for the article on functional interfaces
+Code of the example of this article on Java 8 functional interfaces: https://medium.com/@boudfoustzakaria/a-look-into-java-8-functional-interfaces-72d634901fc4